Wall Street Breakfast: Strong Start To Holiday Shopping Season

 Listen on the go!
 A daily podcast of Wall Street Breakfast will be available by 8:00 a.m. on Seeking Alpha, iTunes, Stitcher and Spotify.

 Online sales rose more than 19.6% to $7.4B on Black Friday, marking the day's largest revenue grab ever, according to Adobe Analytics, which tracks transactions at 80 of the top 100 U.S. retailers.
 For Thanksgiving, it estimated web sales grew 14.5% to $4.2B, while Small Business Saturday and Super Sunday sales are projected to surpass $7.6B.
-Keep an eye today on the usual suspects like Amazon (NASDAQ:AMZN), Walmart (NYSE:WMT), Target (NYSE:TGT) and eBay (NASDAQ:EBAY), as Cyber Monday spending is expected to hit a record $9.4B, an 18.9% jump from a year ago.
+Keep an eye today on the usual suspects like Amazon (AMZN), Walmart (WMT), Target (TGT) and eBay (EBAY), as Cyber Monday spending is expected to hit a record $9.4B, an 18.9% jump from a year ago.

 Go deeper: Bluesea Research breaks down retailer differences and market share.